UKHO/tfmodule-azure-event-hub/README.md

 # Terraform Module: for Azure Event Hub

 use module resource to reference this service.
+This module does not create the namespace

 ## Required Resources